 6. Strategies for ensuring Progress and Continuity

 PLANNING - All teachers are involved in drawing up a rolling cycle of topics carefully balanced to cover the N.C. and other areas.
-Schemes of work for individual subjects are developed by co-ordinators in collaboration with the whole staff and, with the exception of the core subjects, are integrated in the rolling programme of topics/themes.
+Schemes of work for individual subjects are developed by subject leaders in collaboration with the whole staff and, with the exception of the core subjects, are integrated in the rolling programme of topics/themes.

 Work/lesson plans are drawn up by individual class teachers for each half term and are monitored by the Headteachers.